coleifer/huey/docs/stats.rst

 ---------------

-:py:func:`enable_stats` attaches a lightweight recorder to a :py:class:`Huey` instance that persists task signals -- enqueued, executing, complete, error, retrying, and so on -- into a pair of `peewee <http://docs.peewee-orm.com/>`_ tables.
+:py:func:`enable_stats` attaches a lightweight recorder to a :py:class:`Huey` instance that persists task signals (enqueued, executing, complete, error, retrying, and so on) into a pair of `peewee <http://docs.peewee-orm.com/>`_ tables.
 From those tables you can compute throughput, error-rates, per-task timing and a live view of what is currently running.

 The recorder depends only on peewee and writes to any peewee ``Database`` you give it (SQLite, Postgres, MySQL).
-It is the engine behind the :ref:`Flask-Peewee admin panel <flask-admin>`, but it stands on its own -- use it to feed a custom dashboard, a metrics exporter or a CLI report.
+It is the engine behind the :ref:`Flask-Peewee admin panel <flask-admin>` and the :ref:`Django admin dashboard <django-admin-stats>`, but it stands on its own: use it to feed a custom dashboard, a metrics exporter or a CLI report.

 Enabling
 ^^^^^^^^